Court of Tax Appeals: Members of the Acosta Court (1992–2012)

+Members of the Del Rosario Court (2013-Present)

 The rule of seniority

 The Associate Justices of the Court are usually ordered according to the date of their appointment.
 There are no official ramifications as to this ranking, although the order determines the seating arrangement on the bench and is duly considered in all matters of protocol.
 Within the discretion of the Court, the ranking may also factor into the composition of the divisions of the Court.

 The incumbent Justice with the earliest date of appointment is deemed the Senior Associate Justice.
 The Senior Associate Justice has no constitutional or statutory duties, but usually acts as Acting Presiding Justice during the absence of the Presiding Justice.
 The Senior Associate Justice is also usually designated as the chairperson of the second division of the Court.

 The following became Senior Associate Justices in their tenure in the Court of Tax Appeals: